Matthes-Baer/nvim_config/README.md

 - Install fd (winget install --id sharkdp.fd): https://github.com/sharkdp/fd?tab=readme-ov-file#installation
 - Install make (needed for fzf-native (see Telescope section below)): https://winget.ragerworks.com/package/GnuWin32.Make
   - Don't forget to add bin folder to PATH (probably at like `C:\Program Files (x86)\GnuWin32\bin`)

-- To have spellchecking by NeoVim for other languages than English, you have to add spell files.
+## Additional Setup Information
 - _The following explanation is for understanding what was done, to make the German spell check work, all this is already added in this repository.
 There is no additional action required, the following is just extra information:_
+  - To have spellchecking by NeoVim for other languages than English, you have to add spell files.
   - The `options.lua` file is set up, to have a custom spell file directory in `\nvim` (based on your custom configs path), since otherwise you would have to start NeoVim in a terminal with administrator privileges and download the needed files on startup (this won't work, if you don't have the admin permissions).
   - The files you need are `de.utf-8.spl`, `de.utf-8.sug`, and `de.utf-8.add` for German.
   - If you are not using the admin permission way, you would have to manually download two of the files which can be done through: